Fresh Local Produce, Meats, Eggs, and Artisanal Foods

 - For artisanal and ready to eat foods, we prioritize vendors who utilize local ingredients.
 Products may be made by the vendor in a certified kitchen or in a home-based kitchen that meets the risk and labeling requirements of the Marion County Public Health Department.

-- All of our farmers use organic (chemical-free) growing practices.
+- All of our farmers use organic growing practices.
+The Norman Mullet Farm and Christopher Farm are certified organic.